thirumurthis/Learnings/DaggerCI/NoteBlog.md

 #### Initialize dagger in the project

-- We have a simple Java project and first we initialize the dagger by exeucting below command.
+- We have a simple SpringBoot Java project and first initialize the dagger by executing below command.
 This will create `dagger.json` file updates dagger engine version and few other metadata.

 ```shell
 dagger init